-There are roughly 200 different bird species in Florida, including wading birds, seabirds, and birds of almost every color.
-Those are the birds that fly above lakes, play in the waves, dive into the water, and gather on piers and seawalls.
-These birds wade along the shore all day long in search of mollusks, insects, and tiny fish .This list of must-see birds may aid you in identifying some of the most important species if you’re organizing a birding tour.
+There are roughly 200 different bird species in Florida, including wading birds, seabirds and birds of almost every color.
+Those are the birds that fly above lakes, play in the waves, dive into the water and gather on piers and seawalls.
+These birds wade along the shore all day long in search of mollusks, insects and tiny fish .This list of Florida beach birds may aid you in identifying some of the most important species if you are organizing a birding tour.

 Types of Florida Beach Birds

 In this article we will learn about the amazing world of birds found on Florida’s beaches.
 We will check out where they live, how they act and why they are so important to Florida’s special environment.

 If you think about seagulls, you probably think of laughing gulls first.
 Distinctive sounds of these gulls which resemble laughter gave rise to their common name.

 Laughing gull is a very attractive bird with its almost black head, snow white neck, chest and belly and light gray back feathers.

 Additionally white arcs that surround these birds’ eyes are unusual.
 Their legs are reddish black and their bills have a dark red color.
 Although they can hunt while swimming, they prefer to fly slowly over water and dive to catch prey below the surface.

 Ring billed Gulls

 The majority of gulls’ plumage is white and gray.
 You can recognize them by unique black ring around their yellow bill.
 They nest in sizable colonies just like other gulls and swarm in flotillas as they fly through the air.

 It is not uncommon for gulls to steal food from one another’s mouths as they compete for prey.
 It is migratory for ring billed gulls.